freeCodeCamp/guide/src/pages/angular/index.md

 <script src="/bower_components/angular/angular.js"></script>
 ```

-For more information regarding the documentation, refer to the offical site of [AngularJS](https://docs.angularjs.org/api)
+For more information regarding the documentation, refer to the official site of [AngularJS](https://docs.angularjs.org/api)

 You can install **Angular 2.x** and other versions by following the steps from the official documentation of [Angular](https://angular.io/guide/quickstart)